JLopez80/SmartCar/README.md

    - **Example: ESP32 Access Point shown on available Wi-Fi networks**

         ![ESP32 Access Point](images/Elegoo-Access-Point.png)
+      - **NOTE:** Your Access Point will be named differently.
+      - An indication of a successful connection to the access point is when the ESP32’s green LED stops flashing and stays **lit**.
    - If the access point doesn't appear, ensure the car is powered on.
 Without power, the ESP32 won’t be able to broadcast the access point.

 4. **After assembling the car and connecting to the ESP32 access point, run this [Python script](SmartCar.py).**